Skip to main content

 Access to clean water correlates to better health, more education, gender equality and a stronger economy.

 2.2 billion people lack access to safe drinking water.
-This disproportionately impacts women and girls, who typically bear the burden of collecting water, and young children, who are most vulnerable to a myriad of serious health issues.
+This disproportionately impacts women and girls, who typically bear the burden of collecting water, and young children, who are most vulnerable to a myriad of serious health issues related to the inability to access clean water.

 447